Here is a copy of a paper that I will present at this conference - http://www.abdn.ac.uk/riiss/isf5nov10.shtml - on the 5th November

 Paul Cairney, University of Aberdeen, AB243QY firstname.lastname@example.org

-Intergovernmental Relations in Scotland Before and After the SNP
+Intergovernmental Relations in Scotland: what was the SNP effect?

 The New Political Context

 In Scotland, the formation of a minority government in 2007 by the SNP provided the potential for profound changes in IGR.
 It followed eight years of remarkably informal and uncontroversial relations between the UK and Scottish executives.
 From 1999-2003 and 2003-7, Scottish Labour and the Scottish Liberal Democrats formed a coalition (the Scottish Executive) which commanded the majority of MSPs in the Scottish Parliament.
 In each parliamentary session the parties produced a ‘partnership agreement’ setting out in detail their legislative and policy plans.
 While the Liberal Democrats may have done disproportionately well out of the agreement, Labour was the senior partner in both sessions (McGarvey and Cairney, 2008: 121).
 This allowed relations to develop between the UK and Scottish executives as if there was a shared party in government.